 Josh Pollock wrote a post on how to use this feature in WordPress a while back.
 If you’re a developer, go ahead and start debugging your site.
 If you’re an average site owner, you may want to sit this one out as you may not know the difference between a minor error that can be safely ignored and a major error that should be taken care of promptly.

 Normally, debugging a live site is frowned upon as it may reveal essential code to site visitors, among other things.
 It may however be the only way to explain what could cause your site to run the 500 internal server error.

 Checking File Permissions

 This likely isn’t the issue, but it’s still worth checking.
 In your WordPress directory, permissions for folders and files should be 755 or 644.
 Setting permissions to anything else may cause problems, including 500 internal server errors.

 Open your root directory in an FTP client.
 Many clients, including FileZilla, have a Permissions tab you can use to quickly check the permissions for each file and folder in your root directory.
 Make sure these are not set to anything other than 755 or 644.

 Uploading Fresh Versions of wp-admin and wp-includes to Your Site

-The next step is a last resort, but it’s worth trying if you used the above solutions and can’t still find one that works.
+The next step is the last resort, but it’s worth trying if you use the above solutions and can’t still find one that works.
 Backup and download from the main website a fresh version of WordPress.

 Extract the files from the ZIP file, and open the extracted folder.
 Open your site’s root directory in an FTP client, and upload the wp-admin and wp-includes from your fresh version of WordPress to your site’s directory, overwriting the older versions.